14 Weeks Pregnant: Welcome to the 2nd Trimester!

 Buy support stockings: These can really help the circulation in your legs and reduce pain.
 They also prevent the development of varicose veins and lower your risk of blood clots which can happen when you fly during your pregnancy or if you’re on your feet a lot at work.
 Check with your insurance provider, some cover this expense.

 Start planning the nursery: Thanks to an increase in energy, the second trimester is a great time to plan out your nursery.
-Consider the essentials first—a changing table and a baby bed.
-(We of course highly recommend SNOO—the world’s smartest baby bed—which keeps babies safer, reduces crying, automatically sleep trains and boosts sleep for your baby—and you—an extra 1-2 hours!).
-You might also want a rocking chair or glider, footstool, diaper pail and nightlight.
+Consider the essentials first, like a bassinet.
+We of course highly recommend SNOO—the world’s smartest baby bed—which keeps babies safer, reduces crying, automatically sleep trains and boosts sleep for your baby—and you—an extra 1 to 2 hours!
+(For help planning your nursery, check out our baby registry guide.)

 Pregnancy Fun Fact